What is the Difference Between a Master's in Counseling and Counseling Psychology?

 Explore our full list of Integrity Network members.

-Explore the Difference Between a Master's in Counseling and a Master's in Counseling Psychology and choose the right degree program for you.
+Explore the Difference Between a Master's in Counseling and a Master's in Counseling Psychology using our guide and choose the right degree program for you.

 BestCounselingDegrees.net is an advertising-supported site.
 Featured or trusted partner programs and all school search, finder, or match results are for schools that compensate us.
 This compensation does not influence our school rankings, resource guides, or other editorially-independent information published on this site.